phossa/phossa-shared/README.md

   - `ShareableInterface` and `ShareableTrait`

-  Multiple copies of objects are allowed for `Shareable` but only one global copy.
+    Multiple instances are allowed for `Shareable`, but only one global copy.
     Such as global event manager and lots of local event managers.

     ```php
     <?php